 Head down you will in the knowledge that, now you've got your bearings, it shouldn't take half as long.
 Except, this bus station can't be here, it just can't be!

-It's only about 300 metres by flying crow to the Piazza Partigiani from that view to Assisi but it's already taken twenty minutes and the sudden appearance of those escalators is half-a-day late and not a great deal of help on a descent.
+It's only about 300 metres by flying crow to the Piazza Partigiani from that view to Assisi but it's already taken 20 minutes and the sudden appearance of those escalators is half-a-day late and not a great deal of help on a descent.
 You could always get a bus down but where's the frustration in doing that?

 It's getting into legs getting crossed territory now but that's a couple of pints and a lot of jarring steps for you.
 Luckily, there's a bar in a pedestrianised part of an old friend Via Mario Angeloni but there's a key required for the single bagno.

 The phrasebook isn't needed to know what occupato means but, deary me, 15 minutes?
-What you doing in there man?
+What are you doing in there man?
 Cooking a pizza?...